rancherlabs/support-tools/cleanup-evicted-pods/README.md

 ```

 ### Automatic cleanup
+This is a cronjob that runs every 30 mins inside the cluster that will find and remove any pods with the status of "Evicted."

 NOTE: Uses the image `rancher/hyperkube:v1.19.6-rancher1`.
 This can be changed to match your cluster version by matching the same image tag rke addon jobs in the kube-system.

 ```bash